-August 1932 contained one of the three hottest days of the century.
+August 1932 saw one of the three hottest days of the century.
 It is also the latest date to reach such a high temperature (97F).

 January.
-Very mild, with mainly SW winds: the mildest of the century in Scotland.
+Very mild, with mainly SW winds: flowed by -21C at Elmstone (Kent) on 30th.
+It was one of the mildest of the century in Scotland.
 It reached 17C at Killarney on the 3rd.
 A reading of a minimum of 10.5C on the 3rd might have been the highest January minimum in England on record.
 It was also a very wet month, especially in the north and west.

 February.
 Dry and anticyclonic.
 It was the driest of the century over Scotland.
 On the 20th the pressure reached 1047 mbars over Scotland.